 Take a look at the funniest guys the comedy world has to offer.
 This wasn’t an easy list to put together.

-There has never been a better time for women comedians, and these ten are the funniest.
+There has never been a better time for women comedians, and these ten will bust your gut.

 This is a look at how far Dads have come over the past 50 years and what role we play in our kid’s lives today.